Surihix/WhiteFilelistManager/Docs/ToolUsage.md

 # Tool Usage

-**Important:** The *Select Game:* options determines how this tool's options functions. make sure to select the right game from this option before using any of the tool's functions.
+**Important:** The *Select Game:* options determines how this tool's options functions. make sure to select the right game from this option before using any of the functions.

 ## Filelist tools